Michael Weatherly: Career

-Weatherly made his directing debut with the season-eight episode of NCIS titled "One Last Score", which aired March 1, 2011, and also directed the NCIS season-10 episode "Seek" which aired March 19, 2013.
+Weatherly made his directing debut with the season-eight episode of NCIS titled "One Last Score", which aired March 1, 2011, and also directed the NCIS season-10 episode "Seek", which aired March 19, 2013.

 He portrayed Jesus Christ in a YouTube video that also featured comedian Sarah Silverman and was sponsored by a pro-choice organization.
 In 2015, Weatherly participated in the #Tapped challenge by posting a video of himself dancing to raise money for Broadway Cares/Equity Fights AIDS.

 CBS announced in January 2016 that Weatherly would be leaving NCIS after 13 seasons of starring as main character Anthony DiNozzo.
 At the same time, the network announced he would star in a new series called Bull in fall 2016, loosely based on the real-life trial consultancy of Dr. Phil McGraw.
+In 2024, after a cameo appearance on NCIS the week before, CBS announced that Weatherly would reprise his role as DiNozzo with on-screen love interest Cote de Pablo reprising as Ziva David in a new NCIS spin-off series called NCIS: Tony & Ziva on Paramount+.

 Weatherly was a presenter at the 68th Primetime Emmy Awards in 2016, and the 40th People's Choice Awards in 2014.
 He has appeared on numerous talk shows including The Rachel Ray Show, CBS This Morning, Live with Kelly and Ryan, the Today Show, the Late Show, and The Late Late Show with James Corden.

 Directing

-Weatherly has directed numerous short films, and television episodes from the series NCIS and Bull.
+Weatherly has directed numerous short films and television episodes from the series NCIS and Bull.
 He directed the 2017 documentary Jamaica Man, about the life of British expatriate Nigel Pemberton, which premiered at the 2017 Telluride Film Festival.
 Jamaica Man won "Best Documentary Portrait" at the 2017 Doc LA - Los Angeles Documentary Film Festival, and "Best Documentary" at the 2018 NYC Independent Film Festival.
 The film was also screened at the 2018 Tiburon International Film Festival and TMFF festival.

 Music

 Weatherly sings and plays several instruments, including piano and guitar.
 He has written several songs, including two songs from the NCIS soundtracks, "Bitter and Blue" and "Under the Sun".
 He played in a band and performed music on his own while pursuing his early career in New York City.
-Another early project was a video shoot for a karaoke CD: A Taste of Honey's version of "Sukiyaki".
+Another early project of his was a video shoot for a karaoke CD: A Taste of Honey's version of "Sukiyaki".